holycrap872/ucls-hs-intro-to-cs/CourseMaterial/07_wrapup/00_offboarding/lesson_plan.md

     - Loops
 - Last class of the year... time to reflect
     - Goal of reflection is to solidify knowledge and improve
-- Programming debrief
-    - What was easy?
-    - What was hard?
-    - What is useful for the future, and what isn't?
-- Reflect on various lessons
+- Reflect on various topics covered
     - Things learned:
-        - Bits, bytes, ASII, pictures
+        - Bits, bytes
-        - Ascii Scavenger hunt
+        - ASCII Scavenger hunt
+        - Pictures
         - Grok
+        - Madlibs
         - Turtles
-        - Madlibs
         - EmojiPics
         - Prisoner's dilemma
         - Recursion